Aracely Quispe Neira

 Irma Aracely Quispe Neira (born 1982; known as Aracely Quispe) is a Peruvian-American senior astronautical engineer, NASA scientist, academic and researcher.
 She is known as the first Latin-American woman to lead three successful NASA missions in the United States: Tropical Rainfall Measuring Mission (TRMM), the Lunar Reconnaissance Orbiter (LRO), and James Webb Space Telescope (JWST).
 Quispe has been a senior flight operations and systems engineer of the successful James Webb Space Telescope launching.
 She is an official speaker at the NASA and the United States Department of State, professor at Capitol Technology University, and STEM educator.

+On April 12, 2023, she received from the Peruvian State the rank of Commander in Order of Merit for Distinguished Services.

 Early life and education

 Irma Aracely Quispe was born in Marripón, a rural community in the Motupe District of Lambayeque, northern Peru, where there was no electricity.
-Her mother was an educator.
+Her mother Irma Neira Samame was an educator.
 Her interest in space and science began, when she was six years old and saw Apollo 11 Mission's broadcast and Neil Armstrong walking on the Moon, which made her want to work at NASA.

 In high school, Quispe began to practice shotokan karate, and obtained a black belt, while being a teenager.
 She became part of national team and competed in regional and international tournaments, traveling throughout South America and the United States.

 Quispe graduated with a degree on Computer Science and Systems Engineering and at the age of 21 she moved to the United States, applying for a permanent residence due to "extraordinary ability”.

 She enrolled at Space and Electrical Technology Engineering at Prince George's Community College in Maryland.
 An adviser at school suggested that to get into NASA, she had to continue her studies on Astronautical or Aerospace Engineering.
 Quispe followed the advice and transferred to the Capitol Technology University (CapTechU) to study Astronautics and specialize in construction, operation and monitoring of spacecraft.

 As one of the best students at CapTechU, in 2011 Quispe did her internship at NASA in the Tropical Rainfall Measurement Mission (TRMM), starting as a Test Engineer, and later becoming Systems Engineer.
-After finishing the internship, Aracely won a scholarship to do a master's degree with a thesis on the melting of glaciers in Cusco, Peru, using NASA satellite images.
-She has seven academic degrees, including a master's degree in Aeronautical Engineering from Capitol Technology University, Master's degree in Geospatial Intelligence from the University of Maryland and a Doctorate of Science with honors from Capitol Technology University focused on an investigation of communications security in GPS Satellites from malicious attacks.
+After finishing the internship, Aracely won a scholarship to do a master's degree with a thesis on the melting of Quelccaya glacier in Cusco, Peru, using NASA satellite images.
+She has seven academic degrees, including a master's degree in Aeronautical Engineering from Capitol Technology University, an honorary Master's degree in Geospatial Intelligence from the University of Maryland and an honorary Doctorate of Science from Capitol Technology University focused on an investigation of communications security in GPS Satellites from malicious attacks.